-Whether you’re applying for a job at McDonald’s or a super exciting Locum Tenens position, each employer is going to be looking for something specific.
-Hiring clients, in any field, are going to have a tailored interview process they adhere to.
-This means specific questions, activities, and maybe even practical displays of your abilities, especially in the health care industry, are going to be looking for highly skilled professionals.
-You are becoming a doctor after all.
+When you apply for a Locum Tenens position, each employer is going to be looking for something specific.
+Interviewers, in any field, are going to have a tailored interview process they adhere to.
+This means specific questions, activities, and maybe even practical displays of your abilities.
+Especially in the healthcare industry, they are going to be looking for highly skilled professionals.

-Interacting with hiring clients in the health care industry is completely different than most other professions.
-As a candidate, you will definitely be required to have the proper technical skills; after all, you are becoming a locum tenens physician, so knowing your field is a must to succeed.
+Interacting with interviewers in the healthcare industry is completely different than most other professions.
+As a candidate, you will definitely be required to have the proper technical skills.
 You will also need to fit hospital culture, have proper bedside manner with patients, and get along with other physicians.
-Hiring clients are going to have their own sets of questions and guidelines when they examine you for the job.
-But don’t be nervous; here are some common questions for physicians in the interview process.
+Interviewers are going to have their own sets of healthcare interview questions and guidelines when they examine you for the job.
+We have compiled a helpful list of healthcare interview questions!

 You are going to have to be on your game when looking for a job you really like.
-Being a travel physician isn’t a walk in the park, and neither is the interview process.
-But hopefully, with practice and determination, you will rock the house during your interview.
-Find a friend to practice these interview questions with:
+Being a travel physician isn’t easy, and neither is the interview process.
+But hopefully, with practice and determination, you will do well in your interview.
+Find a friend to practice these interview questions with!

-“Describe a time, Give me an example of when, how have you handled…” Questions that begin with these phrases are considered behavioral and situational questions.
-If hiring clients ask, “Give me an example of when you had to interact with a difficult patient/coworker,” they are not looking for a hypothetical answer.
+Questions that begin with these phrases are considered behavioral and situational questions.
+If an interviewer asks, “Give me an example of when you had to interact with a difficult patient/coworker,” they are not looking for a hypothetical answer.
 Instead, they want concrete examples of real situations that you have had to face.
 Make sure to prepare a few anecdotes that you could apply to different behavioral questions.

 Tips for Getting Hired

-- Dress the part– Scrubs are a part of the day-to-day job as a doctor, but an interview is like a business meeting.
-Where appropriate, business casual clothing.
+- Dress the part: An interview is like a business meeting.
+Wear appropriate, business casual clothing.

-- Have a sense of humor- Remaining relaxed and comfortable during your interview.
+- Have a sense of humor: Remain relaxed and comfortable during your interview.
 Having high spirits shows a higher level of confidence and optimism about your position.

-- Do your research- Hiring clients like it when you reference something the company has accomplished.
-Don’t be afraid to relate answers to material you found on them through research.
+- Do your research: Interviewers like it when you reference something the company has accomplished.
+Don’t be afraid to relate answers to material you found about them through research.